-Experiments with the downscaled model processes of the acid bone process.
+Experiments with the downscaled model process of the alkaline (limed bone) process.

-The complete and extensive description of the experiments are in Appendix 5 to this report.
+The complete and extensive descriptions of the experiments are in Appendix 5 to this report.

-Downscaled acid bone manufacturing process with 301V spike.
+Downscaled Alkaline manufacturing process with 301V spike.

-The raw materials consisted of 2001 g of fresh crushed bone and backbone, which contained 8.94 g 301V infected mouse brain.
+The raw materials consisted of 2013 g of fresh crushed bone and backbone, which contained 10.14 g 301V infected mouse brain.
 The entire process was executed from degreasing up to UHT-sterilisation.
-From the ossein produced by demineralisation a total of 1850 ml of crude gelatine was extracted, purified by filtration and ion-exchange then concentrated to 170 ml.
+The ossein produced by demineralisation was limed for 48 days.
+1470 ml of crude gelatine was extracted from the limed ossein, then purified by filtration and ion-exchange, and concentrated to 125 ml.
 Approximately 2 ml of this concentrated solution was UHT-sterilised.
 Samples of the crude gelatine extract and the UHT-sterilised sample were titrated by mouse bioassay to determine infectivity titres.

-Determination of the infectivity titres of the samples.
+Determination of infectivity titres.

-To determine the infectivity titres in the spike material and the output samples, a series of tenfold dilutions were prepared of each sample and injected intracerebrally into groups of mice ( $20\mu$ l/mouse).
+To determine the infectivity titres of the spike material and the output samples, a series of tenfold dilutions were prepared of each sample and injected intracerebrally into groups of mice ( $20\mu$ l/mouse).
 The animals were scored according to standard protocols to detect clinical signs of neurological disease.
-The animals were culled either when they developed unequivocal symptoms of neurological disease.
-Animals which did not develop clinical disease were culled 385 days (spike material) or approximately 600 days (output samples) post injection.
-The brains of all animals were removed and fixed in formol-saline.
+The animals were culled when they developed unequivocal symptoms of neurological disease.
+Animals which did not develop clinical disease were culled approximately 400 days (spike material) or 600 days (output samples) post-injection.
+The brains of all animals injected were removed and fixed in formol-saline.
 Sections were subsequently cut and stained with haematoxylin and eosin.
 These were examined microscopically for the spongiform lesions that are pathognomonic for 301V infection in mice.
-Using the ratios of positive and negative animals in each dilution group, the titre of infectivity in the samples was calculated by the statistical method of Kärber.
+Using the ratios of positive and negative animals in each dilution group, the titre of infectivity in each sample was calculated by the statistical method of Kärber.
 (1931) (Archives of Experimental Pathology and Pharmacology 162, 480-483)